alexdelorenzo/limiter/README.md

 ```

 ### Creating new limiters
 You can reuse existing limiters in your code, and you can create new limiters from the parameters of an existing limiter using the `new()` method.

-Or, you can define a new limiter entirely.
+Or, you can define a new limiter entirely:
 ```python
 # you can reuse existing limiters
 limit_downloads: Limiter = limiter(consume=2)